 Although scores of writers from around the globe are cited, from musicologists and amateur critics to anti-colonialist theorist Frantz Fanon, Denning uses Theodor Adorno as a reference point for much of his analysis.
 Denning doesn’t just repeat Adorno’s theories — Denning offers ample critiques, mostly from a Gramscian perspective.
 In some ways, this limits the analysis, stopping well short of post-Marxist analysis from the likes of the sociologist Pierre Bourdieu, and tethering it to a predominantly economic class-based framing.
 When he discusses the way harmony was a mechanism for vested interests of society to exert influence in the musical realm, the book screams out for something more like Bourdieu’s sociological analysis or a similar one of institutional economics.

-All things considered, this is a book that offers a fascinating and largely new theory of musical development during the early days of sound recordings.
+All things considered, this is a book that offers a fascinating and significantly new theory of musical development during the early days of sound recordings.
 Much room is left for additional observation to test the hypothesis about the role of port cities in musical evolution, but everything else here comes together well.
 Denning’s way of explicitly politicizing the development of music just before the Great Depression is what allows its revolutionary content to emerge.
 To suggest that there was no political aspect in this musical practice is simply to actively perpetuate an existing political order; and as historian Howard Zinn said, you can’t be neutral on a moving train.
+More to the point of Denning’s thesis is something John Berger wrote in his essay “The Primitive and the Professional,” New Society 1976 (reprinted in About Looking):